Balladebits/Balladebits/README.md

 I Don't follow the basic DNI criteria

-I speak Both Spanish and English (Native Spanish,but use a lot of english anyway)
+I speak Both Spanish and English (Spanish is my 1st Language,but i prefer speaking in English more often)

 Likes:
 - Videogames in general